ietf-teep/architecture/draft-ietf-teep-architecture.md

 This personalization data is dependent on the TEE, the TA and the SP; an example of personalization data might be username and password of an account with the SP, or a secret symmetric key used by the TA to communicate with the SP.
-The personalization data must be encrypted to preserve the confidentiality of potentially sensitive data contained within it.
-Other than this requirement to support confidentiality, TEEP place no limitations or requirements on the personalization data.
+The personalization data may need to be encrypted to preserve the confidentiality of potentially sensitive data contained within it.

 There are three possible cases for bundling of the Untrusted Application, TA, and personalization data: